Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/www/3d-final-prototype.md

 <br><img align="right" src="Photos/final-carousel-front.jpg" alt="Annotated hexagonal face of cooler" width="250"/>
 The inside of each carousel was then lined with foam.
 This let us test how the vaccine capsules fit, which turned out to be perfect.
 The thickness of the foam is variable, and so some options could mean that the vaccines were too loose, however for our layout we were able to fit bottles from 13mm-22mm in diameter with foam that was 9mm thick.

-A massive upside of the design is that it also maintains the modularity of the original design, where if needed, syringes and needles can be carried in the same capsules, as they would also have a snug fit, and would be needed for a round trip.
+A key upside of the design is that it also maintains the modularity of the original design, where if needed, syringes and needles can be carried in the same capsules, as they would also have a snug fit, and would be needed for a round trip.

 The outer diameter of the carousel is the same as that of the lid, meaning that we can reuse the same design for them, simplyfying the production as these pieces would not need to be made.
-Since the carousel is now taller than the original smile, and we are keeping the lid, the whole box will be taller than it is wide, and so this would help emphasise the modulatiry of the straps, and would be something to be handed off to kitty, the project supervisor, to have a look at
+Since the carousel is now taller than the original smile, and we are keeping the lid, the whole box will be taller than it is wide, and so this will need to be further explored, and will benefit from the modulatiry of the straps.
+This would be something to be handed off to kitty, the project supervisor, to have a look at when bringing some of these ideas to market.